 Changing the “here” for “there”

 So I returned home and I had not much time to think about what to do because I was hospitalized for TB and there almost on the border-line of life and dead I decided that I wanted more out of life as my 9-to-5 well paid job with expensive cars and ditto holidays.
 It was at that moment that I choose to leave my old life behind me and to start a new one all over again in Thailand.
 It was then that I finally made my mind up and to take a dive into what is called “LIFE”.
-I left behind a good and happy life, but sometimes one just has to do something, just because.
+I left behind a good, happy life and a caring wife, but sometimes one just has to do something.
+Just because.

 Considering the long time view of living in Thailand